webpack-contrib/terser-webpack-plugin/README.md

 Why?

 - `eval` wraps modules in `eval("string")` and the minimizer does not handle strings.
-- `cheap` has not column information and minimizer generate only a single line, which leave only a single mapping.
+- `cheap` has no column information and the minimizer generates only a single line, which leaves only a single mapping.

 Using supported `devtool` values enable source map generation.